 The pot that people smoked back in the 1960’s had 1-3% THC.
 THC is a cannabinoid and is the psychoactive ingredient in marijuana.
 We only know of about 2 or 3 of the 60 chemicals in marijuana, we’ve only studied a couple.
 Pot that people are using now, the average is about 12% THC.
 Did pot plants get together and say “Hey man, they really like us, let’s give them more THC.”
 OR did we genetically modify it?
 It is genetically modified.
 When scientists modify marijuana they drive up the THC, they also drive DOWN the CBD, which is the chemical that helps diminish the effects of THC in relation to psychosis.
 Why did they do that?
 Money.
 They can sell it for more.
 We can get more money off of you if we offer different strengths.

-The next one I want to cover is “Not Addictive”.
-How many think marijuana is addictive? [several students raise their hand] How many think it’s not? [some students raise their hands] Don’t Know? [others raise their hands] I’m going to answer this question, so you can no longer say you don’t know, or this is a gray area.
+The next one is marijuana is “Not Addictive”.
+How many think marijuana is addictive?
+How many think it’s not?
+Don’t Know? [others raise their hands] I’m going to answer this question, so you can no longer say you don’t know, or this is a gray area.
 Marijuana is addictive.
 Is it highly addictive?
 Let’s find out.

 If myself, and 10 other of the adults in the room started smoking weed…the likelihood that one of us will become addicted is 1 in 11.
 Here’s the thing, remember when I said “Is alcohol addictive?” and everyone said “YES”, if we take the addiction rate for that same audience of adults, the addiction rate for alcohol is about 1 in 12.
-Teenagers, if you start smoking now, the number drops to about 1 in 6.
+If teenagers start smoking now, the number drops to about 1 in 6.
 If you smoke every day, chronically—no pun intended—the number drops to about 1 in 4.
 Is that highly addictive?
-Students answer YES.
+Of course it is.

-Dr. Nora Volkow with SAMHSA she is the one who did the studies and researched those rates.
+Dr. Nora Volkow with SAMHSA did the studies and researched those rates.
 The difference is that the withdraw from marijuana looks differently.
-If I’m addicted to alcohol, do you know how long it takes to process a drink of alcohol?
+If someone’s addicted to alcohol, do you know how long it takes to process a drink of alcohol?
 One hour.
 If I have one can of beer, it takes about an hour to process it and pee it out.
 It’s water soluble.
 If you’re addicted, and you need alcohol, you’re going to look sick, your body is shaking, etc.